brameshit9/chart-nse/README.md

 git push -u origin main
 ```

-Make sure `EQUITY_L.csv` is committed too (or fetched at runtime — see
+Make sure `EQUITY_L.csv` is committed too as a fallback (Streamlit Cloud
-"Notes" below), since Streamlit Cloud only has access to files in the repo.
+only has access to files in the repo, and NSE occasionally blocks
+requests from cloud IPs) — see "Notes" below.

 ### 2. Deploy on Streamlit Community Cloud